 Amanda has been a Board Member and Vice Chairman of The Queen’s Club and a member for over 28 years.
 Amanda was a junior Welsh National and County player and was a junior full time tour player.
 She was also a junior County Squash player.
-She was Chairman of StreetGames.
-She has previously been a member of the Youth Justice Board, a Magistrate and been on a number of Charitable Boards including the British Lung Foundation and Addaction.
+She previously served as Chairman of StreetGames and is now a Patron.
+Her other roles have included Member of The Youth Justice Board, a Magistrate, and trustee of a number of charitable boards including the British Lung Foundation and Addaction.
 She is a keen advocate for taking sport to disadvantage groups and young people in communities.

 Christian has been an avid tennis player since the age of six and has been a member of The Queen’s Club since 2007.
 He has been a certified tennis instructor in Canada where he has also promoted tennis for underprivileged children at a local community club.
 Christian has worked in Financial Services for almost 30 years.
 He has supported many charitable organisations and is also an active skier.

 Will has been a Member of Queen’s Club for a number of years and plays all four racket sports with a particular penchant for rackets.
 Will has previously worked in the sports marketing world for IMG in the Middle East and London with experience in both commercial sales and community initiatives.
 Will is currently secretary of the Old Wykehamist Tennis and Rackets Society and is focused on broadening participation, particularly amongst young people and local communities.